-- 8. Through regional cooperation the member countries will pursue benefits from developing new energy market opportunities, receiving transit revenues and achieving least-cost development solutions through sharing resources. - 9.
-In this context the member countries look forward to evolving medium-to long-term interrelationships resulting in - (i) energy surplus states (Azerbaijan, Kazakhstan, Uzbekistan) securing access to export markets and earning export revenues to support their energy export led growth. - (ii) states rich in hydropower resources, but lacking fossil fuels (Kyrgyz Republic and Tajikistan), gaining access to export markets for hydroelectricity and earning export revenues to secure import of fossil fuels to meet their winter energy deficits and to operate in a balanced and least-cost manner their hydro-thermal power systems - (iii) transit countries (such as Afghanistan and Mongolia) earning valuable transit and transmission fees, and Mongolia becoming a major energy transit route between Russia and China and exporting thermal power to China - (iv) China importing oil and gas from Kazakhstan, and gas from Uzbekistan and Turkmenistan, through Xinjiang autonomous region, - (v) Azerbaijan trading larger volumes of power with Russia, Georgia, and Iran - (vi) Central Asian countries exporting power and gas to South Asia (see Appendix 2, table 2)
+- 8. Through regional cooperation the participating countries will pursue benefits from developing new energy market opportunities, receiving transit revenues and achieving least-cost development solutions through a rational sharing of resources. - 9.
+In this context the participating countries look forward to evolving medium-to long-term interrelationships resulting in: - (i) states with sufficient energy resources for exports (Azerbaijan, Kazakhstan, Uzbekistan) securing access to export markets and earning export revenues to support their energy1 export led growth; - (ii) states rich in hydropower resources, but lacking fossil fuels (Kyrgyz Republic and Tajikistan), gaining access to export markets for hydroelectricity and earning export revenues to secure import of fossil fuels to meet their winter energy deficits - (iii) transit countries (such as Afghanistan and Mongolia) earning valuable transit and transmission fees, and Mongolia becoming an alternative energy transit route between Russia and China and exporting coal and possibly electricity in the future to China; - (iv) China importing oil and natural gas from Kazakhstan, and natural gas from Uzbekistan and Turkmenistan, - (v) Azerbaijan trading larger volumes of power with Russia, Georgia, and Iran; and - (vi) Central Asian countries exporting power and natural gas to South Asia (see Appendix 2).